Vape industry faces growing scrutiny for marketing tactics geared toward teens

 CDC CORRECTS NUMBER OF VAPING-LINKED LUNG ILLNESS CASES

-David Gerzon Richard, a marketing professor at Emerson College, said the tobacco industry is adapting old tactics for the digital age.
+David Gerzof Richard, a marketing professor at Emerson College, said the tobacco industry is adapting old tactics for the digital age.

 "They were regulated out of being able to advertise on traditional media, things like billboards, magazine ads, TV ads.
-Those were suddenly off the table," Gerzon Richard said.
+Those were suddenly off the table," Gerzof Richard said.
 "So what they did is they readjusted on to digital media, specifically social media, and they went into a very targeted approach."

-Gerzon Richard said as regulators failed to keep with the digital age, the companies targeted their social media ads to zip codes and age groups.
+Gerzof Richard said as regulators failed to keep with the digital age, the companies targeted their social media ads to zip codes and age groups.
 But he argues that traditional big tobacco tactics like producing flavors that taste like candy have also helped to entice a younger market.

 Last month, President Trump pledged to ban the sale of flavored e-cigarettes.
 First Lady Melania Trump also hosted a listening session with a group of teens at the White House last week about the epidemic.